hai-vr/documentation/docs/products/combo-gesture-expressions/reference.md

     <source src={rmaiRqGhCH} type="video/mp4" />
 </video>

+### Select the Avatar Descriptor

 Select the `ComboGestureExpressions` object of the prefab which contains a *Combo Gesture Compiler* component.
 In the inspector:
 - Drag and drop your avatar in the `Avatar descriptor` slot.
 The avatar will *not* be modified, this is only required to read the default animation values of the avatar, and also read the blink blendshapes in the Avatar Descriptor.

+### Select the animator controller

+The instructions will be different if you already use VRCFury, Modular Avatar, or neither of them.

+Choose the one that fits you:

+#### With a traditional workflow

+- If you do not use VRCFury nor Modular Avatar:
+    - Drag and drop your [FX playable layer](https://docs.vrchat.com/docs/playable-layers#fx) animator to the `FX Animator Controller` slot. **This asset will be modified: New layers and parameters will be added when synchronizing animations.** I recommend you to **make backups** of that FX Animator Controller!

+#### With VRCFury or Modular Avatar (non-destructive workflow)

 - If you use VRCFury or Modular Avatar, and you want to preserve your existing FX layer:
   - Create a new Animator Controller asset.
   - Drag and drop that new Animator Controller asset to the `FX Animator Controller` slot.
   - *If you have both VRCFury *and* Modular Avatar in your project, choose only one of the two below choices based on your preference.*
   - If you use VRCFury, add a [VRCFury Full Controller](https://vrcfury.com/components/full-controller) on your avatar that references that new Animator Controller asset.
   - If you use Modular Avatar, add a [Modular Avatar Merge Animator](https://modular-avatar.nadena.dev/docs/reference/merge-animator) on your avatar that references that new Animator Controller asset.
     - Define the Modular Avatar Merge Animator component to use Absolute paths.

-- If you do not use VRCFury nor Modular Avatar:
-  - Drag and drop your [FX playable layer](https://docs.vrchat.com/docs/playable-layers#fx) animator to the `FX Animator Controller` slot. **This asset will be modified: New layers and parameters will be added when synchronizing animations.** I recommend you to **make backups** of that FX Animator Controller!
+### Synchronize

 Depending on how your animator is built, choose the correct setting in `FX Playable Mode`: Choose Write Defaults OFF if you are following VRChat recommendations.
 Try to be consistent throughout your animator.